koteitan/harmkey/README.md

     -   Play specific harmonics using your computer keyboard:
         -   `a, s, d, f, g, h, j, k, l, ;` map to base harmonics 1-10.
         -   `z, x, c, v, b, n, m, ,, .` map to base harmonics 11-19.
-    -   **Harmonic Offset**: Use the **ArrowUp** and **ArrowDown** keys to add/subtract an offset of 10 to the base harmonic played by PC keys.
-The current offset is displayed on the page.
+    -   **Sound Shifting**: Use the **ArrowUp** and **ArrowDown** keys to shift the entire set of sounds produced by the PC keys through 7 different harmonic mappings (default, 3 up, 3 down).
+An indicator on the page shows the current shift state.
-        -   The offset allows playing harmonics up to the 49th via the PC keyboard.
+    -   **Canvas Labels**: PC key characters are displayed on canvas cells if that cell's sound matches the current sound of a PC key.
 -   **Polyphony**: PC keyboard input supports playing multiple notes simultaneously.
 Canvas input is monophonic (dragging to a new cell stops the previous one).

 ## Files

 -   `index.html`: The main HTML structure, including the canvas and controls.
 -   `style.css`: Styles for the page layout and elements.
     -   `main.js`: Core application logic, including:
     -   AudioContext setup.
     -   Sine wave generation.
-    -   Canvas drawing and interaction (mouse/touch).
+    -   Canvas drawing and interaction (mouse/touch), including display of harmonic values and corresponding PC key labels.
-    -   PC keyboard input handling and harmonic offset logic.
+    -   PC keyboard input handling and sound shifting logic.
     -   Integration with `piano.js`.
 -   `piano.js`: Handles loading and playing the piano sample with pitch adjustment.